jonathanmeaney-lmk/Vegtabible_App/README.md

     <img src="static/screenshots/add-button.jpg" alt="add-button"> <img src="static/screenshots/add-navbar-link.jpg" alt="add-navbar-link">

 - **ii)** Clicking on the 'Add' button or the navbar Add (+) icon will direct users to the 'Add Recipe' page, which includes a simple form to fill out.
 On submit the recipe will be added to website.
-(This will be covered in more detail in the Functionality Testing Section)
+(This will be covered in more detail in the Functionality Testing section)

     <img src="static/screenshots/add-recipe-page.jpg" alt="add-recipe-page">